 They won our hearts with the first film, then the prequel kind of sealed it.
 But somehow Despicable Me 3 did not quite cut it.
 Topikanamutaa!
 I’d say.
 I’d also say it was not quite bananas as it should have been.

 It starts with Gru losing his job and then being told he has a twin brother Dru (quite cute that!) who has now invited him to his mansion.
-So of the pared down family goes (as the other Minions have gone off in search of a new boss).
+So off the pared down family goes, (as the other Minions have gone off in search of a new boss).
 They land on Dru’s island and discover its lavishness and all seems fine till Gru realises that Dru is part of the family villainy and he must now go back to being ‘bad’.

-Which brings us to the real villain who is Balthazar Bratt, a purple-outfitted, shoulder-pad wielding gum chewing villain who must have the biggest diamond in history (never mind that it is lurid pink).
+Which brings us to the real villain who is Balthazar Bratt, a purple-outfitted, shoulder-pad-wielding, gum-chewing villain who must have the biggest diamond in history (never mind that it is lurid pink).
 Gru tricks Dru in bringing the villain to book and through a series of twists and turns (and a few laughs) they prevail – even though the city is engulfed in bubble gum!
 PHEW!

 While it keeps moving, the plot is a bit too diffused to bring sustained laughter.
-It has now too many characters and too many subplots to keep the interest sustained.
+It has now too many characters and too many subplots to keep the interest ongoing.
 The film focuses more on Gru and Dru and the villain.
 The minions are no longer the focus.
 And the plot loses steam without them.
 Yes, the minions in prison are quite amusing but sometimes even that is forced.
 The film does drag on a bit in the end with the bubble-gum-wrapped city.

 What’s the saving grace?